Flow-Induced Phase Separation for Active Brownian Particles in Four-Roll-Mill Flow: Results

 We first validate our model by reproducing the well-established results of athermal phase separation in the absence of background flow.
 Consistent with previous simulations of active Brownian particles (ABPs), we find that increasing the packing fraction drives a transition from a homogeneous state to a motility-induced phase-separated (MIPS) state~\cite{Fily2012}.
 As a next step, we introduce these ABPs into a four roll-mill flow.
 Guided by our earlier work, we choose the parameters $\rm V$ and $\tau$ such that, for $\phi = 0.7$, the system exhibits flow-induced phase separation (FIPS), where ABPs preferentially accumulate in the strain-dominated regions of the flow~\cite{prajapati2025effect}.

-In the following sub-sections, we first make a qualitative comparison between MIPS and FIPS across varying $\phi$.
-We then present the mean-square displacement (MSD) to estimate drift velocity and diffusivity, followed by analyses of number fluctuations and cluster size distributions to quantify heterogeneity.
-Finally, to characterize the dependence of FIPS on flow topology, we examine the Okubo–Weiss parameter distribution.
+In the following subsections, we first present a qualitative comparison between MIPS and FIPS across different values of $\rm \phi$.
+We then analyze the dynamical behavior of the system using the mean-square displacement (MSD) to estimate the drift velocity and effective diffusivity.
+The relaxation dynamics are further examined through the overlap function.
+To quantify structural heterogeneity, we analyze number fluctuations and cluster-size distributions.
+Finally, to characterize the influence of flow topology on FIPS, we examine the distribution of the Okubo–Weiss parameter.